oschonrock/hibp/README.md

   makes agressive use of your CPU's vector instructions
 - libtbb is used for local sorting in `hibp-sort` and `hibp-topn`.
 Note that for the parallelism (ie PSTL using libtbb) you currently have to compile from source, but this only has a small effect on `hibp-sort` and `hibp-topn`.
+And due to portability annoyances and a bug in libstd++, this is disabled by default, and you need to turn `HIBP_WITH_PSTL=ON` to use it.

 ## Future plans